Timken Museum of Art Timken Museum of Art

 Timken Museum of Art

-The Timken Museum of Art was founded by two families: The Timken family from Canton, Ohio, and the Putnam sisters, Anne and Amy, who lived in San Diego in the early 1900s.
-Henry Timken was a 19th-century entrepreneur who emigrated from Europe and built his fortune in the machinery industry as an inventor and businessman before retiring in San Diego.
-The Putnam sisters were members of a wealthy and well-known local family that moved to San Diego at the turn of the 20th century.
+The Timken Museum of Art was founded by the Timken family and the Putnam sisters, Anne and Amy.
+Henry Timken was a 19th-century inventor and businessman from Ohio who wintered in San Diego, while the Putnam sisters hailed from a prominent Vermont family that moved to San Diego in 1913.

-Devoted to music and studying philosophy, history, and the Romance languages, the Putnam sisters began visiting galleries and developing relationships with leaders in the American and European art worlds.
-As a result of substantial inheritances from family members, the sisters pursued their passion for collecting old master works through the late 1930s and 1940s, which they donated anonymously to the San Diego Museum of Art and later loaned to various museums across the country.
-In 1950, under the guidance of their attorney, the sisters established the nonprofit Putnam Foundation, whose sole purpose was to acquire old master paintings.
+Devotees of the arts and humanities, the Putnam sisters began developing relationships in the American and European art worlds.
+As a result of substantial inheritances, the sisters pursued their passion for collecting important European paintings, which they donated anonymously to the San Diego Museum of Art (then known as the Fine Arts Society).
+In 1950, under the guidance of their attorney, Walter Ames, the sisters established the nonprofit Putnam Foundation, whose purpose was to acquire masterworks that would be loaned to museums across the country.

 GRoW Support